-Almond flour is just what it sounds like—almonds that have been ground into powder.
-Almonds, and therefore almond flour, are known for being quite nutritious.
+Almond flour is just what it sounds like—almonds that have been ground into flour.
+Almonds, and therefore almond flour, are packed with nutrients and a great choice if you’re avoiding grains or gluten.

 - Gluten free